Peterpiotr/siguren-documentation/docs/source/operation/recovery/automatic-recovery-engagement.rst

 5. Autiomatic recovery engagement is complete

 .. important::
-    If :guilabel:`🟢Recovery engaged` indicator does not illuminate after **30 seconds** a Reset of the MotoSuiveur system is required.
+    If :guilabel:`🟢Recovery engaged` indicator does not illuminate after **30 seconds** a Reset of the MotoSuiveur® system is required.
-    After Reset, MotoSuiveur system repeats steps **3 and 4 automatically**.
+    After Reset, MotoSuiveur® system repeats steps **3 and 4 automatically**.

-Automatic recovery engagement for MotoSuiveur System with **MSCD** MS Controllers
+Automatic recovery engagement for MotoSuiveur® System with **MSCD** MS Controllers
 ---------------------------------------------------------------------------------

 To perform Automatic recovery engagement follow the sequence:

-1. Electrical power of MotoSuiveur System and MS-IRD is **on**.
+1. Electrical power of MotoSuiveur® System and MS-IRD is **on**.
 2. Switch :guilabel:`🔑 Backup/Recovery Mode Off | On` to position **ON**.

 The :guilabel:`🟠 Backup/Recovery Mode` indicator light illuminate.